Updated March 18, 2026

 Info

-Beach Sunbed Rules (70% Free Space)
+Beach Sunbed Rules — 70% Must Be Free

 How to avoid

 You always have the right to set up your towel on the free section of any beach.
 Sunbed operators cannot charge you for using the free 70%.
+Use the MyCoast app to report violations.

 Behavior